Eva, Oklahoma

 Eva is an unincorporated community in Texas County, Oklahoma, United States.
 It is located along State Highway 95, approximately two miles north of U.S. Route 412.

+History

 The Beaver, Meade and Englewood Railroad built through Eva by the end of 1930.
-That line was abandoned in 1972, but the Eva Woodframe Grain Elevator built along its tracks remains and is on the National Register of Historic Places listings in Texas County, Oklahoma.
+That line was abandoned in 1972, but the Eva Woodframe Grain Elevator built along its tracks was added to the National Register of Historic Places listings in Texas County, Oklahoma.